How do you plan a successful butterfly and pollinator garden?

-That thinking drove the announcement of President Barack Obama’s National Pollinator Strategy, issued in 2015.
+That thinking drove the announcement of President Barack Obama’s National Pollinator Strategy last year.
 The 58-page document sets goals to reduce honey bee losses, increase the migrating Monarch butterfly population, and restore seven million acres of pollinator habitat over the next five years.

-Large prairie restorations have since been underway as funding and attention have focused on the IH-35 corridor, which serves as a major migration route for birds, insects and Monarchs.
-Every yard also makes a difference.
+Large prairie restorations are already underway as funding and attention have focused on the IH-35 corridor, which serves as a major migration route for birds, insects and Monarchs.
+Every yard can also make a difference.

 How to do it?
 Here’s a few tips:

 Do you want a deck or patio as part of your pollinator garden?
 A fire pit?
 Rain garden?
 Do you prefer a path for observing pollinators in the their various stages as well as the fruits, flowers and herbs you might be growing?
 Or maybe you just want a pretty yarden with bees buzzing, hummingbirds lighting and butterflies lilting on your flowers?

 I like a path in my pollinator garden so I can check for caterpillars and eggs, pick some okra, or snip some herbs for dinner.
 Photo by Monika Maeckle

 How you will use your garden will determine how to plan the space.
 Personally, I like to come home from work and walk through my garden in the late afternoon and early evening, inspecting my milkweeds and other host plants for eggs and caterpillars, checking on the okra or tomatoes and perhaps snipping some herbs for dinner.
 That’s why I’ve incorporated gravel and mulch paths that weave throughout the garden to allow access and close inspection, as well as close-up photography that you will often see in these webpages.

 Pipevine swallowtail caterpillars on Dutchman’s Pipe.
 PHoto by Monika Maeckle